kavya-sree-chandhi/GradpathAI/README.md

 Target users: Students, recent graduates, or working professionals aiming for AI/ML roles like Data Scientist, LLM Engineer, Computer Vision Specialist, etc.

 The Core Problem:
--Students don’t know where to start in AI/ML.
+- Students don’t know where to start in AI/ML.
--Resources are overwhelming, scattered, and not tailored.
+- Resources are overwhelming, scattered, and not tailored.
--No clear, role-specific learning path or ongoing personalized career advice.
+- No clear, role-specific learning path or ongoing personalized career advice.

 Solution:
--Personalized, role-specific guidance powered by LLM (GPT-4).
+- Personalized, role-specific guidance powered by LLM (GPT-4).
--Builds custom learning roadmaps for each AI/ML target role.
+- Builds custom learning roadmaps for each AI/ML target role.
--Fetches live resources (courses, GitHub, YouTube, projects) tailored to user skill gaps.
+- Fetches live resources (courses, GitHub, YouTube, projects) tailored to user skill gaps.
--Suggests projects, mock interview questions, and tracks progress with memory.
+- Suggests projects, mock interview questions, and tracks progress with memory.
--Conversational AI that adapts and evolves recommendations over time.
+- Conversational AI that adapts and evolves recommendations over time.

 ---